-Physical activity behaviour against excess weight and type II diabetesDecember 20th, 2013 in Health /
+Physical activity behaviour against excess weight and type II diabetesDecember 20, 2013 in Medicine & Health / Health

 "I'm going to exercise in the new year."
 Hardly any resolution is made more frequently than this one after the calorie-filled Christmas holidays – and hardly one that is broken as frequently.
 A team headed by Prof. Wolfgang Schlicht from the Institute for Sport and Movement Science at the University of Stuttgart are investigating behaviour techniques in the framework of the project "PREVIEW" with which the physical activity behaviour can be changed in the long term.
 The objective is to identify those contents of nutrition and physical activity that could prevent the illness breaking out at an early stage in people in danger of becoming diabetic.
 The recommendations not only help potential diabetic patients but all those intending to live a healthier lifestyle in the new year.

 If your trousers feel tight after too many portions of roast goose and too many biscuits, it is not only an aesthetic problem: people who are overweight and have body fat around the abdominal area bear a particularly high risk of becoming ill with type 2 diabetes.
 As well as massive discomfort, the consequences include serious concomitant diseases of the heart, the kidneys, the eyes, venous occlusions in the extremities up to disabilities or premature death.
 In Germany almost half of the adult population are overweight, including an increasing number of children.
 15 to 20 percent are even considered to be clinically overweight or obese.